MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 For a folder to be a page as well, there should be a Markdown file with the same name as the folder as a sibling to the folder, meaning both the folder and the md file of the same name should lie next to each other.

-Displayed in the following example, Test has both a folder and an md file, which creates a hierarchy within the Wiki tree.
+As displayed in the following example, Test has both a folder and an md file, which creates a hierarchy within the Wiki tree.

 ![Promote a folder to a page](media/promote-folder.png)